Karadjordjeva 2–4, Savamala, Belgrade 11000

 From the south end of Beton Hala the riverside path runs ten minutes to the Belgrade Pier — the city's main floating-restaurant cluster (splavovi).
 Heading north under Brankov Most reaches Kalemegdan park in twenty minutes, with the fortress walls lit at night.

-Common questions about Beton Hala
+Beton Hala Promenade

 Ambar — the unlimited Balkan tasting menu is the most distinctive experience and gives the best sense of why Beton Hala exists.
 Book a riverside table at least a day ahead.